Prabhdeep-24/Gaming-Platform-Database/README.md

 Execute the SQL File: Run the database_setup.sql script to create your database schema.

 mysql -u your_mysql_username -p < database_setup.sql

+in db.properties
 # Replace 'your_mysql_username' with your actual MySQL username (e.g., 'root').
-# You will be prompted to enter your MySQL password.
+# Replace the password also

-Alternatively, you can manually copy and paste the contents of database_setup.sql into your MySQL client and execute it.
+Alternatively, you can manually copy and paste the contents of database setup into your MySQL client and execute it.

 3. Database Configuration (db.properties)
 The application connects to your MySQL database using the credentials and connection string defined in src/db.properties.